trollepierre/todo-day-one/README.md

 This project respects most of the instructions given by the exercises.
 Next technical steps have been added in [TECHNICAL_TASKS.md](./TECHNICAL_TASKS.md)

-- Responsive is not implemented yet.
-- Cleaning a bit the component to be done according to time.
 - No bugs found.
 - Split of responsibilities, code, file tree have been done, or added in TODO mentions.